Everyone enrolled in the Partnership

 34. If I was identified for coaching in 2013, will I automatically be considered for coaching in 2014?

 Yes, you will need to continue coaching in 2014 until you are notified differently by your Healthways health coach.

 35. How will my spouse be contacted if identified for coaching?

 A health coach will contact him/her using the phone number for the spouse on file with Healthways.
 If there is not a number on file for the spouse, he or she will receive a letter and will have 14 days to respond.
 If the spouse does not respond in time, the head of contract and covered spouse will be defaulted to the Standard PPO in 2015.
 It is very important for spouses to keep his/her contact information up-to-date with Healthways.

 Spouses can create and log in to their online Well-Being account to enter their contact phone number.
 If spouses don't have access to the internet, they can also call Healthways at 888.741.3390 to update their information.
 This will ensure that Healthways can reach the spouse if he/she is identified for coaching.

 36. Can I work with a health coach even if I am not identified?

 Absolutely.
 All members in the Partnership, Standard and Limited PPOs have access to health coaching services.
 We currently have members who opt in to coaching.
 When you are not identified for coaching but choose to opt in, you are not required to complete a coaching program to meet your Partnership Promise and can stop at any time.

 Tobacco Cessation Program

 No. There is no surcharge for tobacco use.
-You are not required to stop using tobacco by the end of 2014, but you must complete the tobacco cessation program and make an effort to quit.
+You are not required to stop using tobacco by the end of 2014, but you must participate in the Healthways tobacco cessation program and make an effort to quit.